 The client USERID is transmitted from the listener region to the AOR only if ATTACHSEC(IDENTIFY) is specified in the CONNECTION definition in the AOR.
-See the CICS RACF Security Guide for more information.
+See Link security with MRO, in the CICS RACF Security Guide, for more information.

 IIOP users are recommended to specify SEC=YES and ATTACHSEC(IDENTIFY).